RobinHartmann/Isbn13Verifier/README.md

 ### Troubleshooting

 #### Q: How do I get the app to run?
-It just opens the "Edit configuration" window with "Error: Please select Android SDK".
+It just opens the "Edit configuration" dialog with "Error: Please select Android SDK".
 Just sync gradle by clicking <img src="docs/images/toolbar-sync-gradle.png" height="24"> in the toolbar and it should work.

 ## Deployment